 Januzaj really broke onto the scene this season, making his Manchester United debut in the season curtain drawer in the Community Shield, and since then, he’s taken off.
 Not the best player in this side, not by a long way, with only 4 goals and 3 assists to his name, but in a difficult season for Manchester United, Januzaj has been one of very few bright sparks.
 Still only 19, Januzaj has been limited in his game time, making more substitute appearances than starts, playing mainly in a wide left role.
-Having chosen to represent Belgium instead of Albania, Januzaj will probably be looking towards Euro 2016, whilst fending off interest from the likes of PSG this summer.
+Having chosen to represent Belgium instead of Albania, Januzaj will probably be looking towards Euro 2016, whilst fending off interest

 The second Everton youngster to make the list, Barkley has been absolutely sensational this season.
 At just 20 years old, Barkley has been dominating the Everton midfield with his big 6”3 presence just in behind the striker.
 Showing strength, power and pace in abundance, Barkley has also put in a late claim for a World Cup spot.
 Although his performances have been top notch, massive credit has to go to Roberto Martinez for his use of the Barkley this season.
 Having made the odd appearance a few years ago, and two Championship loan spells last season, Barkley has not had a long period on the pitch, keeping him on the bench every now and then, keeping the youngster fit and performing well consistently.